About the competition

 - Katie Ahrens Smith – Big Ten Conference, Vice President for Policy and Compliance

-- Avery Brown, J.D. – NCAA Assistant Director of Enforcement
+- Avery Brown, J.D. – Attorney at Paganelli Law Group, former NCAA Assistant Director of Enforcement

 - John Clune, J.D. – College athletics attorney, Partner at Hutchinson Black and Cook